tradingstrategy-ai/getting-started/README.md

 ![img.png](screenshots/running.png)

+**Note**: If you see a text `"Error rendering output item using 'jupyter-ipywidget-renderer` it means Visual Studio Code/Github Codespaces has encountered an internal bug.
+In this case press **Interrupt** on a toolbar, close the notebook, open it again and press **Run all** again.
+It happens only on the first run.

 After the notebook is running successfully, you should be able to press **Go to** on the toolbar and see the backtesting progress bar going on.

 ![img.png](screenshots/progres-bar.png)